Managing APIs with Gloo Portal happens through the use of three resources: API Doc, API Product, and Environment.

-Managing APIs with the Gloo Portal happens through the use of three resources: API Doc, API Product, and Environment.
-We go into more detail in the sections below, but the fundamental thing to understand is that Environments contain one or more API Products.
+The fundamental thing to understand is that Environments contain one or more API Products, along with the Usage Plans to control things like access, authentication, and rate limiting for each API Product.
 API Products have multiple versions, each referencing API Docs and the operations they contain.
 API Docs define operations and are referenced in one or more API Product versions.
+The following diagram shows how the three resources are related to each other.

 API Docs are a Kubernetes Custom Resource which packages the API definitions maintained by the maintainers of an API.
 Each API Doc maps to a single Swagger Specification.
 The APIs endpoints themselves are provided by backend services.